BillDietrich/keepasscrack/README.md

 # Spoiler: password for test database is "1234".
 ```

+You can adjust the "workload-profile" of hashcat, which specifies how much of a load it will put on the system.
+By default it is set to 2 ("Noticeable").

-On my slow laptop, with correct password on line 207 of wordlist.txt, no keyfile, it took 48 seconds.
+On my slow laptop, with workload-profile set to 1 ("Minimal"), and correct password on line 207 of wordlist.txt, no keyfile, it took 48 seconds.
 So about 4 hashes per second, which I'm sure is pathetic.
+With workload-profile set to 2, it took 38 seconds, about 5 hashes/second.
+I see users with powerful systems talking about doing hundreds of hashes per second, although they're probably not doing the same algorithm.

 Hashcat remembers previously computed hashes, so if you run it again with same or expanded wordlist, it will run much faster (won't re-compute hashes for passwords it's already hashed).